 Jerusalem is a city rich in history, tradition and culture.
 It's also one of the main focal points of the United Nations and the world.
-This article will show the history of Jerusalem as it is presented in the Scriptures: without interpretation or speculation.
+This article will show the history of Jerusalem as it is presented in the Tanakh: without interpretation or speculation.
 The aspect of prophecy will not be addressed as this is not a part of the literal history of Jerusalem.
 To understand the periods of time, all dates are taken from known historical events, except in the time of Abraham.

-Several years later (approx. 2082 BCE), following a command from Yahweh, Abraham took Isaac, his only son by his wife Sarah, to Mount Moriah in order to offer him as a sacrifice to the Lord (Genesis 22:1-18).
+Several years later (approx. 2082 bce), following a command from Yahweh, Abraham took Isaac, his only son by his wife Sarah, to Mount Moriah in order to offer him as a sacrifice to Yahweh (Genesis 22.1-18).
 As he was about to kill Isaac, Yahweh intervened and supernaturally provided a sacrifice in the place of Isaac.
-Abraham called that place of sacrifice, The Place Where Yahweh Will Be Seen (Genesis 22:14).
-This is usually wrongfully interpreted as "the Lord will provide" or "the Lord who provides" since Yahweh provided a sacrifice in place of Isaac.
-However, the Hebrew word means "will be seen" (future tense).
-By this we can see that the Lord had already chosen Jerusalem as the place where He would establish His dwelling place.
-(The Tanak [JPS] also interprets it as On the mount of Yahweh there is vision.)
+Abraham called that place, Yahweh Will See, of which it is said, "On the mount of Yahweh it will be seen" (Genesis 22.14).
+This is usually improperly interpreted as "the Lord will provide" or "the Lord who provides" since Yahweh provided a sacrifice in place of Isaac.
+However, there is actually two different statements there, which most people generally overlooked, and they each say something a bit different.
+By this we can see that Yahweh had already chosen Jerusalem as the place where He would establish His dwelling place.
+(The JPS version interprets the passage as On the mount of Yahweh there is vision.)

-King David conquered Jerusalem by defeating the Jebusites in 1052 BCE (1 Chronicles 11:4-9).
+King David conquered Jerusalem by defeating the Jebusites in 1052 bce (1 Chronicles 11.4-9).
 It is interesting to note that, in the middle of a war with the Philistines, David, upon being anointed king over Israel, turned to Jerusalem in order to take the city as capital of his kingdom.
 He ignored the Philistines until Jerusalem was secured and established.
 He reigned there thirty-three years and built Jerusalem into a great city.

-Satan maneuvered David into taking a census of Israel (1 Chronicles 21).
+The adversary maneuvered David into taking a census of Israel (1 Chronicles 21).
 This would put David's trust in the size of his army, rather than Yahweh.
 Even Joab recognized this and tried to dissuade David from taking the census.
 Nevertheless, David prevailed and the census was taken.
 Yahweh was displeased and gave David a choice in his punishment: three years of famine, three months of attack by his enemies, or three days of pestilence in Israel.
-David, not wanting to feel the ruthlessness of man, told Yahweh he wanted to fall into the hands of the Lord.
+David, not wanting to feel the ruthlessness of man, told Yahweh he wanted to fall into His hands.
 So Yahweh sent a pestilence on Israel and 70,000 men died.
 Yahweh then sent a messenger to destroy Jerusalem.
-When the messenger was standing over the threshing floor of Ornan, the Jebusite, with his sword lifted to destroy Jerusalem, the Yahweh stopped him.
+When the messenger was standing over the threshing floor of Ornan, the Jebusite, with his sword lifted to destroy Jerusalem, Yahweh stopped him.
 David, as well as Ornan, saw the messenger of Yahweh standing between heaven and earth with his sword drawn over Jerusalem.
 Davis asked Yahweh to stop His wrath against Israel as it was he who ordered the census, not the people of Israel.
 The messenger of Yahweh told David, through the prophet Gad, to build an altar to Yahweh on the threshing floor of Ornan.
 David bought the threshing floor from Ornan and built an altar on it.
-He then offered burnt offerings as well as peace offerings.
+As the messenger of Yahweh put his sword back into his sheath, David offered a sacrifice to Yahweh on the altar.
+He then offered up burnt offerings as well as peace offerings.
 These were acceptable to Yahweh and He sent fire from heaven and consumed the burnt offering.
-As the messenger of Yahweh put his sword back into his sheath, David offered a sacrifice to Yahweh on the altar.
-David declared that "This is the house of Yahweh, and this is the altar of burnt offering for Israel" (1 Chronicles 22:1).
-The threshing floor of Ornan is the exact same place where Abraham took Isaac to be sacrificed — Mount Moriah.
+David declared that "Here will be the House of Yahweh and here the altar of the burnt offerings for Israel" (1 Chronicles 22.1).
+The threshing floor of Ornan is located on the same place where Abraham took Isaac to be sacrificed — Mount Moriah.
 (Many people today believe that it is the same rock which sits under the Dome of the Rock on the Temple Mount in Jerusalem.)

 However, because Solomon went after other gods due to the influence of his pagan wives, Yahweh turned His wrath against Solomon's kingdom, tearing it into two smaller kingdoms (1 Kings 11).

 Jerusalem was the capital of Judah (the Southern Kingdom).
-It would end up being ruled by a succession of twenty kings from 979 BCE to 586 BCE.
+It would end up being ruled by a succession of twenty kings from 979 bce to 586 bce.
 Their reigns lasted from as short as three months (Jehoahaz and Jehoiachim) to as long as fifty-five years (Manasseh).
-The bleak history of the decline of Judah is told in 1 Kings 12:1-2, Kings 25:30, and 2 Chronicles 10:1-36:21.
+The bleak history of the decline of Judah is told in 1 Kings 12.1-2 Kings 25.30, and 2 Chronicles 10.1-36.21.

-In 539 BCE, Cyrus, king of Persia issued a proclamation to rebuild the house of the Lord in Jerusalem (Ezra 1:1-4).
+In 539 bce, Cyrus, king of Persia issued a proclamation to rebuild the house of the Lord in Jerusalem (Ezra 1.1-4).
 A total of 42,360 people returned to Jerusalem and Judah to help rebuild the Temple, not including male and female servants and the singers.
 All gave according to their ability, in order to finance the work.

-Seventy-one years later (445 BCE) Nehemiah heard of the condition of Jerusalem.
+Seventy-one years later (445 bce) Nehemiah heard of the condition of Jerusalem.
 He lived in Susa and was the cup-bearer of King Artaxerxes.
 Nehemiah asked King Artaxerxes to allow him to return to rebuild the city.
 The king granted his request and Nehemiah set out for Jerusalem.
 The account of the rebuilding, along with details regarding the opposition to the work, is given in the book of Nehemiah.

-It is plain to see that Jerusalem has played, and will continue to play, an important part in Yahweh's deliverance of the earth.
+It's plain to see that Jerusalem has played, and will continue to play, an important part in Yahweh's deliverance of the earth.
 It is plain enough that we should seek His guidance and direction concerning this, His Holy City, and our involvement in it.